Skip to main content

 Data is on a server

-Same as for your laptop, you will need to install and use the oc cp command to copy data to your application pod.
-See the Load data documentation page for more information.
+Use the oc cp command to copy data from a server to your application pod.
+See the Load data page for more information.

 Request access to internal UM servers